hemant110800/TravelMate/README.md

 You can view the database diagram for this web app here: https://dbdocs.io/hemantbhati1208/TravelMate

 # Setting Up Project
-Both frontend and backend Directory contain their separate Readme for setting up the project in local.
+Both (https://github.com/hemant110800/TravelMate/backend/)frontend and backend Directory contain their separate Readme for setting up the project in local.

 # Setting up Dbdocs
 This link can be referred for dbdocs commands: https://dbdocs.io/docs